ssenmosip/mosip-temp-documentation/MOSIP-Configuration-Server.md

 			`<artifactId>spring-boot-starter-actuator</artifactId>`<br/>
 			`<version>${spring.boot.version}</version>`<br/>
 		`</dependency>`<br/>
-2. There should be one **bootstrap.properties** file in the spring boot application under resources which will contain the details for MOSIP config server running.
+2. There should be one **bootstrap.properties** file in the spring boot application(microservice) under resources which will contain the details for MOSIP config server.
 Inside the properties file following properties have to be mentioned:
 * **spring.cloud.config.uri** key with the value of URL of config server that will be provided.
 * **spring.cloud.config.label** which will define the branch from which we have to get properties from.
-* **spring.profiles.active** which will contain the value of profile that you have mentioned will saving the file.
+* **spring.profiles.active** which will contain the value of profile to be activated (Eg. dev for dev profile, when filename is kernel-dev.properties, and test for test profile when filename is kernel-test.properties).
+* **spring.cloud.config.server.git.search-paths** which is the folder inside git repo which contains the configuration files.
 *  **spring.application.name** name of the application<br/>
-*  **spring.cloud.config.name** name of module to which the application belongs<br/>
+*  **spring.cloud.config.name** name of module to which the application belongs (eg. Kernel, Pre-Registration) <br/>
 *  **spring.cloud.config.username** name of the user if config-server is secured
 *  **spring.cloud.config.password** password of the user if config-server is secured